SNELLING, JOAN K. (7 Mar 1926 - 2004)

 You Work (1944), Poppies for England (1948), Pirouette

-these were fictionalized enough that many critics refer to them as novels.
-I
+(1971)—though these were fictionalized enough that many critics refer to them

-Middlebrow books.
+Furrowed Middlebrow books in 2022.
 I've written about them several times here.

 |